Flux Quantization on 11-dimensional Superspace: Super Cartan Geometry

 \begin{example}[\bf {\v C}ech resolution of supermanifold] Let $X$ be a supermanifold equipped with an open cover $\big\{ U_i \xhookrightarrow{ \iota_i } X \big\}_{i \in I}$.
 We obtain a smooth super $\infty$-groupoid $\widehat X$ \eqref{PlotsOfSmoothSuperInfinityGroupoids} whose $\mathbb{R}^{n\vert q}$-plots form the simplicial set of ways of mapping $\mathbb{R}^{n \vert q}$ into any one of the charts $U_i$, with gauge transformations being the transitions to overlapping charts:

-If the open cover is {\it super-differentiably good} \cite[\S A]{FSS12} in that all finite intersections of charts $U_{i_1} \cap \cdots \cap U_{i_n}$ are either empty or super-diffeomorphic to a Cartesian super space, then this constitutes a cofibrant resolution of $X$, in that, particularly, all maps out of $X$ of the form appearing in \eqref{FluxQuantizedSugraFields} are represented by natural transformations (of plot-assigning functors) out of $\widehat{X}$. \end{example} The final class of examples relevant to our purpose is the following: \begin{example}[{\bf Path $\infty$-groupoids} {(cf. \cite[p.
-144]{SS21EBund})}] For $A$ a topological space, its {\it path $\infty$-groupoid} is the smooth $\infty$-groupoid --- here to be denoted $\mathcal{A}$ --- whose plots, independently of the probe space, form the traditional {\it singular simplicial complex} of $A$, hence the simplicial set of continuous images of geometric $n$-simplicies \eqref{GeometricSimplices} (i.e. order-$n$ paths of continuous paths) in $A$:
+If the open cover is chosen to be {\it super-differentiably good} \cite[\S A]{FSS12}\cite[Def.
+5.3.1]{GuilleminHaine73} in that all finite intersections of charts $U_{i_1} \cap \cdots \cap U_{i_n}$ are either empty or super-diffeomorphic to a Cartesian super space, then this constitutes a cofibrant resolution of $X$, in that, particularly, all maps out of $X$ of the form appearing in \eqref{FluxQuantizedSugraFields} are represented by natural transformations (of plot-assigning functors) out of $\widehat{X}$. \end{example}